Secret Martial Art of Tsugaru — Since the Edo Period

 Personal Event

 Recently, I visited the graves of Soeda Gizaemon Sadatoshi and Tsugaru Genba Masatomo.
-Thanks to the temple names mentioned in the research papers, they were easy to find, and the priest kindly guided me.
+Thanks to the temple names mentioned in research papers, they were easy to find, and the priest kindly guided me.
 I felt an indescribable, solemn atmosphere.
 I also made some surprising personal discoveries.

 Grave of Soeda Gizaemon Sadatoshi